lvaylet/resin-fsea/README.md

 docker-compose stop drone2
 ```

-Note that the associated dashboard item turns red after a few seconds to indicate the drone has not transmitted data over the last 10 seconds.
+Note that the associated dashboard item gets highlighted after a few seconds to indicate the drone has not transmitted data over the last 10 seconds.

 You can restart the drone with: